-The rest of the degree (30 cr) consists of elective complementary competence studies.
+The rest of the degree (30 cr) consists of complementary competence studies of witch 10 credit are compulsory language studies and 20 credits elective studies.

 At Laurea we encourage you to take part in voluntary work during your studies.
 The objective is that everyone develops their professional competences during their studies by participating in voluntary work in a role they choose themselves.
 You can fit voluntary work into any stage of your studies and gain credits.